 In practical terms, the primary purpose of the CISG-AC is to issue opinions relating to the interpretation and application of the Convention on request or on its own initiative.
 Requests may be submitted to the CISG-AC, in particular, by international organizations, professional associations and adjudication bodies.

 On 10 September 2012 the CISG-AC was granted observer status by UNCITRAL.
-This will enable the CISG-AC to attend future meetings of UNCITRAL and its working groups.
+This enables the CISG-AC to attend meetings of UNCITRAL and its working groups.

-On 4 February 2015 the CISG-AC was granted observer status at the Governing Council of UNIDROIT
+On 4 February 2015 the CISG-AC was granted observer status at the Governing Council of UNIDROIT.
+This enables the CISG-AC to attend meetings of UNIDROIT.

 Justice Johnny Herre of Sweden has recently been elected to the CISG Advisory Council.
 Justice Herre has been a Justice of the Supreme Court of Sweden since 2010 and has considerable experience in the fields of arbitration and international commercial law.